What is celiac sprue or celiac disease?

 What is celiac sprue?

 In celiac sprue, the ingestion of gluten causes inflammatory damage to the lining of the small intestine.
 Gluten is a protein, very common in our diet, found in wheat, rye, barley, and oats.
-(Ed. note - see this chart from the NIDDK that shows other ingredients and items that may contain gluten.)
 In people with celiac sprue, the usually large absorptive surface of the small intestine is flattened from damage, significantly limiting its ability to absorb nutrients.

 Though celiac sprue is estimated to affect approximately 1.8 million Americans, many are unaware they have the disease.